 You know what the biggest problem with my Chickpea Masala is?
-I can't get it to look good.
 It smells great.
 It tastes wonderful.
-It looks... homely.
+It looks… homely.

 Oh, sure.
 I can toss some chopped cilantro or some parsley over the top of it.
-But come on... that's just putting lipstick on a pig.
+But come on… that’s just putting lipstick on a pig.
 (Or is that a dog?
 Who knows these days?)
-Curry is just a homely dish.
+But we can say with certainty that curry is really not a photogenic dish.

 This is really the problem with all the bowl-foods.
 Delicious, yes.
 Tasty, yes.
 Recession-proof?
 Of course.
 Easy to make on Sunday and then take to work as leftovers?
 Without a doubt.

-Just not good-lookin' enough for shmantzy guests, that's all.
-This is peasant cuisine.
+Just not good-lookin’ enough for shmantzy guests and food blogging… that’s all.

 Still, that’s not going to stop me from sharing the recipe.
 It’s so quick, easy and good for work-a-day lunches, I can’t resist its humble charms.